 Good For Technical Traders.
 20+ Technical indicators including MACD, RSI, and Bollinger Bands, among others.

-No Minimums.
-Open an account with $0 – and don’t worry, Webull doesn’t charge any account maintenance fees.
+Low Deposit.
+Open an account with $20 – and don’t worry, Webull doesn’t charge any account maintenance fees.

 Fully Licensed Discount Broker.
 U.S. registered broker-dealer licensed by FINRA and the SEC.

 Free Real-time Market Data.
 Access market data from all over the globe at no extra cost.

 Unlimited free trades.
 Trade as much or as little, as often or as rarely as you want at no cost.

 Open Two Different Account Types.
 Trade in either a cash or margin account.

 Free Education and Research.
 Access market analytics, news, market research, and other goodies all without any costs or subscription fees.